 So where to start and what are the best Superfoods?

-In the media there seems to be more and more foods being labelled ‘SuperFoods’ in a bid to cash in on this new catch term, unfortunately this is causing confusion within the public.
-So I have selected my best of the best, to get you kicked started quickly to optimum wellness.
+In the media there seem to be more and more foods being labelled ‘SuperFoods’ in a bid to cash in on this new catch term, unfortunately this is causing confusion within the public.
+So I have selected my best of the best, to get you kick started quickly to optimum wellness.
 To begin your journey to optimum wellness it only takes one serve a day from the selection of SuperFoods below.
 Add more if you desire, though rotation is the key.

 So here is my magnificent 11 superfoods list: